magic-sph/magic/doc/sphinx/equations.rst

 The prefactor of two, which is retained in the Coriolis term in :eq:`eqNSNd`, is often incorporated into the definition of the Ekman number.

+.. seealso:: Those references timescales and lengthscales can be adjusted by
+             several input parameters in the :ref:`&control <secControlNml>` section of the input namelist.

 Usual diagnostic quantities